expobrain/expobrain-blog/_posts/2016-09-18-Create a Python module in Rust.md

 ## Conclusion

-Rust is a very promising system language which gives you the ability to product very fast binary code with a relatively easy syntax.
+Rust is a very promising system language which gives you the ability to produce very fast binary code with a relatively easy syntax.
 Using Rust to replace CPU-bound Python code give you a boost in performace with no overhead at all on calling the Rust code from Python code; instead of calling C functions using `cffi` or `ctypes` and convert the C data types into Python data types `rust-cpython` provides Python data types in Rust directly.
 Optimisations applied by the compiler also generates optimal code in term of speed and memory usage.

 Building a Python module is pretty easy as well and projects like [rust-python-ext](https://github.com/novocaine/rust-python-ext) are trying to integrate the compilation of the Rust code with Python's setuptools to make the entire distribution and deploy process smoother as possible.